-There is a dark side to relationships in the hidden world of coupledom.
-One ceded with feelings that move past the meh, straight down to hell no.
+There is a dark side to relationships in the world of coupledom.
+One ceded with feelings that move past the meh, straight down to the hell no.

-This occurred to me after witnessing several of my couple-friends rift, all stemming from reasons that to an outsider, seemed kind of obvious.
+This occurred to me after witnessing several of my couple-friends rift, all stemming from reasons that to an outsider, seemed obvious from the get-go.
 How many of us know couples that don’t seem to fit?
 You wonder – great as they both are individually, how on earth did these two end up together?

 Maybe, but it’s a lot more work.
-Falling in love is more than a mindset, as in, “wow we’re so great together – complementary ideals, energy levels, interests and lifestyle choices – bang, I’m in love!”
+Falling in love is more than a mindset, as in, “wow we’re so great together – complementary ideals, energy levels, and interests – bang, I’m in love!”
 Too bad, because it’s the other part that gets us into trouble; the biologica.
-The hormonal highs that engulf the entire organism in a fiery blaze of amour, an endless flame, until the only possible conclusion the brain can derive is “it must be love”.
+The hormonal highs that engulf us in a fiery blaze of amour that keeps on burning until the only possible conclusion is “it must be love”.

 This is where the rubber meets the road.
-If I married for one of the external reasons we fine cringey; companionship, money and the like, I know what I signed up for and will likely be more tolerant of the aftermath.
-When it turns out she’s daytime TV obsessed, he’s so happy to have a wife and family, he adores her anyway.
-Or when she becomes a golf widow, she finds it gives her more time to lunch with friends and shop, and after all, she wasn’t looking for a soul-mate.
+If I married for one of the external reasons we find cringey; companionship, money and the like, I know what I signed up for and will likely be more tolerant of the aftermath.
+When it turns out she’s daytime TV obsessed, he’s so happy to have a wife and family, it’s the bargain he’s willing to make.
+Or when she becomes a golf widow, she finds an upside in more time to lunch with friends and shop, and after all, she wasn’t looking for a soul-mate.

 It’s the true-love seekers, those pure of heart and set on finding deep connection who feel the loss of the “honeymoon stage” so harshly.
 With the love hormone oxytocin which once bathed their partner in bright light now gone, they’re left wondering what they found so enamoring.
 Especially once they realize they find daytime TV and its fans annoying; or they hate being alone on weekends, which is the time they most crave connection.

 If this sounds like you, you’re far from alone.
 19% of Americans surveyed last year reported being unhappy in their relationships, but say they find it worthwhile to stay together regardless.
-Alternatively, 26% of respondents reported being happy in a long-term marriage, citing many shared interests and making time for each other even after having children as key.
+Alternatively, 26% of respondents reported being happy in a long-term marriage, citing many shared interests and making time for each other as key.

 In truth, we once made brave choices by following our hearts, against the odds, sometimes too young to even know better.
 The decisions we struggle with now have shaped us, often for the better.
 We’ve learned coping mechanisms and independence as we’ve grown wiser for having had this experience.